-For some reason, the loan wasn’t approved for issues with some paperwork for the property and builder was at fault.
-I could have backed off from the deal but as I had committed, I purchased the office without the loan and adjusting the amount by selling off my other property.
+For some reason, the approval for the loan didn’t come through for issues with some paperwork for the property and builder was at fault.
+I could have backed off from the deal, but as I had committed, I purchased the office without the loan and adjusting the amount by selling off my other property.

 The initial commitment was so powerful I could back off.

 Further Reading: Importance of Consistency in Blogging – How to be Consistent?

 Every one of us believes “An action is correct if I am not the only one doing it.”
 Social proof makes us believe it works.